GHSVS-de/pkg_lib_structuredataghsvs/README.md

 use Spatie\SchemaOrg\Organization;

 ```
-# Beware
+# Be aware
-- The package has a size of 6 to 7 MB.
+- The package has a size of 6 to 7 MB depending on the size of [spatie/schema-org].
 - This is a Joomla `package` extension instead of just a simple `library` extension.
 This is simply because so far Joomla does not support the `<scriptfile>` tag for library installations.
 - So after installation you will find two extensions named "Structuredataghsvs" in the extension manager.
 - Stupid, but no further problem.